 Pet-friendly apartments are desirable for their pet amenities

 In addition to Boston pet friendly rentals being desirable for their location, these buildings also offer additional amenities for your furry friend.
 For example, a dog spa is a great addition to pet-friendly apartments as it prevents muddy dogs from wandering around the lobby.
 Also, a pet concierge service provides residents with a list of pet-friendly vendors, who will then coordinate deliveries.
-Another perk of pet-friendly apartments is the fact that they don’t require any fees from their residents.
+Another perk of pet-friendly apartments for rent in High Point is the fact that they don’t require any fees from their residents.

 Whether you’re looking for a dog-friendly apartment in New York City or one in a suburb, there are a number of properties that are renowned for their pet amenities.
 In addition to dog parks, pet-friendly communities may offer onsite veterinary services, in-building dog training, and even dog wash stations.
 Many of these buildings also have fitness centers for owners to take their pets.